Development of the

 To properly prune the plants, a good pair of bonsai concave pruners are

-needed.
+helpful.
 I bought mine online from Dallas Bonsai Garden.
 They cost $41 with

 The following photos show how some plants were pruned.
 In almost all cases,